fabio914/BeatmapVisionPro/README.md

 ## Requirements

-- [Xcode 15.0 beta 2](https://developer.apple.com/xcode/) or newer with the visionOS SDK 1.0 installed.
+- [Xcode 15.2](https://developer.apple.com/xcode/) or newer with the visionOS SDK 1.0 installed.

 ## Contributors